|We all know that Ontario gets it's fair share of snow but look at these pictures from Saskatoon !!!

 5. The main purpose of holding children's parties

-is to remind yourself that there are children more awful than your own.
+yourself that there are children more awful than your own.

 6. We childproofed our homes, but they are still getting in.

 Be nice to your kids.
 They will choose your nursing home one day.